averyrijos/about_avery_plus_resume/resume.md

 Building a symbolic knowledge graph system to map and metabolize organizational contradictions tied to risk classification, compliance, and audit readiness.

-Learned and applied non-monotonic logic, negative augmentation, and stakeholder contradiction loops to strengthen resilience under changing regulatory constraints.
+Learned and applied non-monotonic logic, negative augmentation, and stakeholder contradiction loops as design inputs towards strengthening organizational resilience under changing regulatory constraints.

-Integrated IAM/RBAC, secrets management, and domain-specific validation for GDPR, SOC 2, and HIPAA readiness.
+Integrated IAM/RBAC, secrets management, and domain-specific validation for GDPR, SOC 2, and HIPAA readiness in schematics, specifications, and requirements engineering.

 ### 🧠 Symbolic Reasoning & NLP Service Pipeline
 Role: NLP Pipeline Designer (Data Engineering)

 Engineered an NLP pre-processing pipeline feeding into a symbolic reasoner and contradiction validation layer, enabling explainable AI inference in dynamic knowledge domains.

 Structured the pipeline for resilience: batch processing, parallelization, robust fallback, and error trapping.

 Produced maintainable module maps and ADRs to support cross-functional engineering and iterative system evolution.

 Currently stress testing and looking to implement the blueprint in production environments.

 ## Work Experience (Cont.)
 #### **Abbott Laboratories (Short-Term Contract) — January 2024 to March 2024**